WICG/navigation-api/README.md

 Unlike the existing history API's `history.go()` method, which navigates by offset, navigating by key allows the application to not care about intermediate history entries; it just specifies its desired destination entry.
 There are also convenience methods, `appHistory.back()` and `appHistory.forward()`, and convenience booleans, `appHistory.canGoBack` and `appHistory.canGoForward`.

-All of these methods return promises, because navigations can be intercepted and made asynchronous by the `navigate` event handlers that we're about to describe in the next section.
+All of these methods return `{ committed, finished }` pairs, where both values are promises.
+This because navigations can be intercepted and made asynchronous by the `navigate` event handlers that we're about to describe in the next section.
 There are then several possible outcomes:

-- The `navigate` event responds to the navigation using `event.transitionWhile()`, in which case the promise fulfills or rejects according to the promise(s) passed to `transitionWhile()`.
-(However, even if the promise rejects, `location.href` and `appHistory.current` will change.)

-- The `navigate` event cancels the navigation without responding to it, in which case the promise rejects with an `"AbortError"` `DOMException`, and `location.href` and `appHistory.current` stay on their original value.
+- The `navigate` event cancels the navigation without responding to it, in which case both promises reject with an `"AbortError"` `DOMException`, and `location.href` and `appHistory.current` stay on their original value.

 - It's not possible to navigate to the given entry, e.g. `appHistory.goTo(key)` was given a non-existant `key`, or `appHistory.back()` was called when there's no previous entries in the app history list.
-In this case, the promise rejects with an `"InvalidStateError"` `DOMException`, and `location.href` and `appHistory.current` stay on their original value.
+In this case, both promises reject with an `"InvalidStateError"` `DOMException`, and `location.href` and `appHistory.current` stay on their original value.

+- The `navigate` event responds to the navigation using `event.transitionWhile()`.
+In this case the `committed` promise immediately fulfills, while the `finished` promise fulfills or rejects according to the promise(s) passed to `transitionWhile()`.
+(However, even if the `finished` promise rejects, `location.href` and `appHistory.current` will change.)

-- The navigation succeeds, and was a same-document navigation.
-Then the promise fulfills with `undefined`,  and `location.href` and `appHistory.current` will have been set to their new value.
+- The navigation succeeds, and was a same-document navigation (but not intercepted using `event.transitionWhile()`).
+Then both promises immediately fulfill,  and `location.href` and `appHistory.current` will have been set to their new value.

 - The navigation succeeds, and it was a different-document navigation.
 Then the promise will never settle, because the entire document and all its promises will disappear.

+In all cases, the fulfillment value for the promises is the `AppHistoryEntry` being navigated to.
+This can be useful for setting up [per-entry event](#per-entry-events) handlers.

 As discussed in more detail in the section on [integration with the existing history API and spec](#integration-with-the-existing-history-api-and-spec), navigating through the app history list does navigate through the joint session history.
 This means it _can_ impact other frames on the page.
 It's just that, unlike `history.back()` and friends, such other-frame navigations always happen as a side effect of navigating your own frame; they are never the sole result of an app history traversal.
 (An interesting consequence of this is that [`appHistory.back()` and `appHistory.forward()` are not always opposites](#warning-backforward-are-not-always-opposites).)